tweag/chainsail-resources/README.md

 Chainsail currently implements a naive version of Hamiltonian Monte Carlo (HMC) with only a basic automatic adaption of the integration step size, a unit mass matrix and a fixed number of integration steps per HMC step.
 A better local sampling algorithm will be implemented in later stages of the project.

+## The `chainsail_helpers` package
+This repository also contains the source code for the `chainsail_helpers` package.
+It defines the interface for Chainsail-compatible probability distributions, PPL-specific implementations of them and helper scripts.

 ## Questions?